Уро́к 6

 Grammar note: Dative Case Pronouns

 Мне? Вам? Тебе́?
 What are these words?
 Well, what do you think, given the context?
 The are Dative case pronouns.
 More on Dative case later, but that’s what this is.
-It turns out, when you say you like something in Russian, you use a Dative case construction to indicate who likes to do something.
+It turns out, when you say you like something in Russian, you use a Dative case construction to indicate who likes.

 Singular | Plural | |